Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Time and clock issues are relatively common on hardware, but on firewalls they are critical, especially if the firewall is performing tasks involving validating certificates as part of a PKI infrastructure.

-Proper time synchronization is an absolute necessity on embedded systems, some of which do not have a battery onboard to preserve their date and time settings when power is removed.
+Proper time synchronization is an absolute necessity on systems which do not have a battery onboard to preserve their date and time settings when power is removed.

 Not only will getting this all in line help with critical system tasks, but it also ensures that the log files on the firewall are properly timestamped, which aids with troubleshooting, record keeping, and general system management.